Steps to Calories Calculator

 How to Use This Tool:

-- Enter the number of steps for one walk, run, treadmill session, or daily total where one average pace is a reasonable assumption.
+- Enter the steps for one walk, run, treadmill session, or daily block where one average pace is a reasonable summary.

-- Select the pace and MET preset that best matches the movement.
-Use custom speed and custom MET only when you have a trusted value for the same session.
+- Select the closest pace and MET preset.
+Choose Custom only when you have a trusted speed and MET value for the same movement.

-- Set an active-calorie target when you want an estimated step count for that goal under the current assumptions.
+- Enter an active-calorie target when you want the estimate to return a target step count under the same assumptions.

 Interpreting Results:

-The uncertainty range is a planning band around active calories.
-The default is +/-15%, and the advanced setting allows 0% to 50%.
-A wider band is sensible for mixed daily steps, unknown terrain, unusual footwear, stop-start movement, or a pace preset that only roughly matches the session.
+The uncertainty range is not an error message.
+It is a planning band around active calories.
+Use a wider range for unknown terrain, stop-start walking, mixed daily steps, unusual footwear, a carried load, or a pace preset that only roughly matches the session.
+Use a narrower range only when distance, pace, and step length are well measured.

 |---|---|---|